Sarosim/photo-locations/README.md

 During testing, I wanted to test:

-- design and responsiveness: to see if I like the look and feel of the game on different devices and screen sizes,
+- design and responsiveness: to see if I like the look and feel of pages on different devices and screen sizes,
 - functioning and operability in different browsers (mobile and pc),
 - against user stories,
 - against misbehaviour (defensive design).